-Toys are incredibly crucial to the mental and physical health of your bird.
-But not much is written as to why they are so important.
-Instead, other important aspects of companion bird care are being studied.
+Toys are crucial to the mental and physical health of birds and yet, historically, not much has been written as to just why they are so important.
+Leading authorities on companion birds are finally sighting both foraging and nest building enrichment as very important aspects of companion bird care.

 The Call of the Wild

 All species of birds in the wild are constantly on the move, flying, hopping in trees from limb to limb, foraging for food, and even playing.
 Yes, birds in the wild do indeed play.
 They interact for fun and play with other birds as well as with inanimate, found objects as well.
 In the wild, birds have been observed flinging twigs around, stripping the bark off of twigs and tree limbs, bathing in puddles, hanging upside down and swinging as well as playing tag; these are all play activities.
 Crows have even been known to go "sledding" on their backs on snow-covered slopes in winter.

 Birds also have natural survival instincts that need practicing; getting these "life skills" just right leads to plenty of play-like activities.
 They have an instinct to gnaw on wood as well as bark, leaves, and other objects.
 This instinct is what helps them to learn how to use tools, build nests, and create nesting hollows in trees, as these construction skills are not innate.
 Birds will observe other older birds and learn skills from each other.
 Learning how to gnaw with precision also allows them to be better at foraging for food.

 Physical Puzzles of the Natural World